-Dynamic submarine cables, required to export the electricity generated by all floating ORE systems, are critical components subject to different and much more varied constraints than their static counterparts.
+Dynamic submarine cables, which are required to export the electricity produced by all floating ORE systems, are critical components subject to much more varied constraints than their static counterparts.
 Their in-service monitoring is therefore of paramount importance.
-Some technologies are used for monitoring subsea cables (DTS, DAS, Partial Discharge, etc), but they have limitations and may not be the most suitable for in-operation monitoring of dynamic cables.
+Some technologies are used for monitoring submarine cables, but they have their limitations and are not always suitable for monitoring a dynamic cable in operation.

-- To develop recommendations for the optimisation of in-service monitoring solutions for subsea cables at the farm leve
+- To prepare guidelines for the farm-scale deployment of in-service monitoring solutions for submarine cables

-- • To propose a roadmap for the development of the identified promising technologies
+- To propose a roadmap for the development of promising in-service monitoring technologies

 Partners and funding

-This project is led by EDF and France Energies Marines.
+This project was led by EDF and France Energies Marines.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the Investments for the Future Programme.
-This project is financially supported by EDF Renewables, Région Bretagne and Région Pays de la Loire.
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the investment plan France 2030.
+This project was financially supported by EDF Renouvelables, the Bretagne region and the Pays de la Loire region.